 We can define machine learning as a machine’s ability to improve its decision-making process based on experience.
 In simple words, the more examples the algorithm sees, the more accurate and precise its decision process becomes.

 Another definition would be a computer algorithm that is capable of executing a task, without ever receiving specific instructions for how to perform it.

-An example we often encounter is the ability of software to recognise people by an image of their face.
+An example we often encounter is the ability of software to recognize people by an image of their face.
 The software was never provided with instructions on how to differentiate between people or which parameters are those that identify a specific person.
 Much like how a child learns, the machine is able to learn itself through seeing enough examples of different people.

 Why is this big?

 If we were to approach this challenge without machine learning, we would be required to write specific algorithms for every part of a construction site (and believe me, there are plenty).
 One algorithm for dryline, another for doors, another for windows, another for brick walls, another for concrete walls…well you get the idea.
-Not to mention the fact that there are many types of brick walls, which would require different flavours of our imaginary brick wall analyser.
+Not to mention the fact that there are many types of brick walls, which would require different flavors of our imaginary brick wall analyzer.

 The costs of implementing such technology, together with the army of software engineers required to maintain it, made it impractical from a financial standpoint for many years.

 However, with machine learning, the situation has changed.
-Bright minds implementing the suitable algorithmic framework, can create a system that is able to track any type of visible construction activity, and that can continuously improve without additional coding.
+Bright minds implementing the suitable algorithmic framework can create a system that is able to track any type of visible construction activity, and that can continuously improve without additional coding.

 What does this mean for process management?

 Going back to the data collection problem, the solution now seems clear.
 The need for digitization and data within the industry it is something that is on everyone’s mind and has been for a while.
 The problem though is also just as clear: data collection, the kind needed in this case, is simply an inhuman task.